saylesss88/nix-book/README.md

   Manager, and a minimal Btrfs-Subvol install with Disko and Flakes, including Btrfs Impermanence.

+- Hardening NixOS: A deep dive into security and hardening practices with NixOS

+- Hardening Networking: Configure dnscrypt-proxy, firewalls, and more.

 - Understanding Nix Functions: Explores practical Nix functions and their role with NixOS Modules.